zapman449/monitorama_2016_notes/Wed08__Statistics.for.Engineers__by_Heinrich.Hartmann.md

 Slides here: http://www.slideshare.net/HeinrichHartmann/statistics-for-engineers-63589022

+You'll need the slides... this was fast and furious

 * A tale of API Monitoring
 1. Measure user experience
 2. Determine financial implications of service degradation